 In periods of net income, shares of our common stock subject to the potential conversion of the 2026 Senior Notes outstanding during the period is also included in our weighted average number of shares outstanding used to calculate Diluted EPS using the if-converted method under GAAP, as share settlement is presumed.
 The Capped Calls are excluded from the calculation of Diluted EPS, as they would be antidilutive.
 However, upon conversion of the 2026 Senior Notes, unless the market price of our common stock exceeds the cap price, an exercise of the Capped Calls would generally offset any dilution from the 2026 Senior Notes from the conversion price up to the cap price.
-As of March 31, 2022 and 2021, the market price of a share of our common stock did not exceed the \$107.36 cap price.
+As of June 30, 2022 and 2021, the market price of a share of our common stock did not exceed the \$107.36 cap price.

 In periods of a net loss, common equivalent shares are excluded from the calculation of Diluted EPS as their inclusion would have an antidilutive effect.
-Accordingly, for periods in which we report a net loss, such as for the three months ended March 31, 2022 and 2021, respectively, Diluted EPS is the same as Basic EPS, since dilutive common equivalent shares are not assumed to have been issued if their effect is antidilutive.
+Accordingly, for periods in which we report a net loss, Diluted EPS is the same as Basic EPS, since dilutive common equivalent shares are not assumed to have been issued if their effect is antidilutive.